 - Martial Arts Uniform: Choi wears one for most of the second two-thirds of the movie - it is his only clothing while training in the mountains.

-- Ninja: One (implied to be one) provides one of his more difficult fights, outside a feudal-era Japanese castle.
+- Ninja: One (implied to be one) provides one of his more difficult fights outside a feudal-era Japanese castle.
 He even does a wall-running stunt while grabbing Choi.

-- Reality Ensues: You want to have a badass martial-arts duel to the death in an abandoned temple?
-Expect to be arrested, and to have to deal with the fact you just created a widow and orphan.
+- Reality Ensues: You want to have a badass martial arts duel to the death?
+Expect to be arrested, and to have to deal with the fact you just created a widow and an orphan.

 - Scry vs. Scry: Subverted.
-Before the duel with Ryoma, he has a vision of the katana wielding rival being stopped before he can unsheath his sword and then losing.
-When they do fight, however, the rival is able to draw his katana and lay it flat on his opponent's head, showing that he could have easily won.
+Before the duel with Ryoma, he has a vision of the katana-wielding rival being stopped before he can unsheath his sword and then losing.
+When they do fight, however, the rival is able to draw his katana fast enough to lay it flat on his opponent's head, showing that he could have easily won.
 Then they fight for real.

 - 10-Minute Retirement: After killing Ryoma, Choi puts his gi aside and swears never to fight again.
 This doesn't last very long.